zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 You can download and install cygwin from here :

-The code can be downloaded from the github repository
+The code can be downloaded from the github repository:

 Open the cygwin terminal and change the directory to the folder where the files are stored